Overview of Meaningful Use and Immunization Reporting

 Parents, Guardians & Individuals | Schools, Child Care Facilities & Camps

-If you are already registered with CIR and intend to submit immunization data to fulfill Meaningful Use (MU) requirements, please go to the Health Commerce System Website to register your intent.
+If you are already registered with the Citywide Immunization Registry (CIR) and intend to submit immunization data to fulfill Meaningful Use (MU) requirements, please go to the Health Commerce System Website to register your intent.

 In July 2010, the Centers for Medicare and Medicaid Services (CMS) and the Office of the National Coordinator for Health Information Technology (ONC) published final rules under the American Recovery and Reinvestment Act of 2009 (ARRA) and HITECH Act of 2009, which authorizes incentive payments to healthcare providers and hospitals that demonstrate meaningful use of certified electronic health records (EHRs).

-Eligible professionals (EPs) and eligible hospitals were able to begin the incentive program in January 2011.
+Eligible professionals (EPs) and eligible hospitals (EHs) were able to begin the incentive program in January 2011.

 On 10/16/2015, CMS published a final rule for MU Stage 3 and modifications to MU for 2015-2017.
 For more information about these changes, please see the official CMS document or the Meaningful Use Public Health Reporting website.